NCommander/openbsd-src-with-branches/gnu/llvm/docs/SourceLevelDebugging.rst

   void @llvm.dbg.declare(metadata, metadata, metadata)

-This intrinsic provides information about a local element (e.g., variable).
+This intrinsic is identical to `llvm.dbg.addr`, except that there can only be one call to `llvm.dbg.declare` for a given concrete `local variable
-The first argument is metadata holding the alloca for the variable.
-The second argument is a `local variable <LangRef.html#dilocalvariable>`_ containing a description of the variable.
-The third argument is a `complex expression
+<LangRef.html#dilocalvariable>`_.
+It is not control-dependent, meaning that if
-<LangRef.html#diexpression>`_.
+a call to `llvm.dbg.declare` exists and has a valid location argument, that address is considered to be the true home of the variable across its entire lifetime.
+This makes it hard for optimizations to preserve accurate debug info in the presence of ``llvm.dbg.declare``, so we are transitioning away from it, and we plan to deprecate it in future LLVM releases.

 ``llvm.dbg.value``
 ^^^^^^^^^^^^^^^^^^

 .. code-block:: llvm

-  void @llvm.dbg.value(metadata, i64, metadata, metadata)
+  void @llvm.dbg.value(metadata, metadata, metadata)

 This intrinsic provides information when a user source variable is set to a new value.
 The first argument is the new value (wrapped as metadata).
-The second argument is the offset in the user source variable where the new value is written.
-The third argument is a `local variable
+The second argument is a `local variable <LangRef.html#dilocalvariable>`_ containing a description of the variable.
+The third argument is a `complex expression
-<LangRef.html#dilocalvariable>`_ containing a description of the variable.
-The
+<LangRef.html#diexpression>`_.

-third argument is a `complex expression <LangRef.html#diexpression>`_.
+An `llvm.dbg.value` intrinsic describes the *value* of a source variable directly, not its address.
+Note that the value operand of this intrinsic may be indirect (i.e, a pointer to the source variable), provided that interpreting the complex expression derives the direct value.

 Object lifetimes and scoping
 ============================